RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 The top cover is gently moved so that the right-hand side of the bottom cover is exposed.
 The ground connector can now be unscrewed, and the keyboard connector can be disconnected.

-Note that the keyboard connector requires a small prying tool. **Do not pull on the wires when disconnecting this connector.**
+Note that the keyboard connector requires a small prying tool (a chip lifter can be useful). **Do not pull on the wires when disconnecting this connector.**

 <p align="center">
     <img src="Images/Dis_04.jpeg" alt="Description" width="800">